 Commission Regulation (EU) No 284/2013, paragraph 6.1 provides information on preliminary trials.
-If relevant, trials for justification of the co-formulation should also be included in this section.
+For products with more than one active substance a justification of the co-formulation should also be included in this section.
+Formulation changes may be addressed here as well, however depending on the nature of the submitted data (justification or trials) evaluation of associated efficacy trials may be performed in the efficacy section instead.(1.6.2)